 I did my best, but I still managed to get sick after flying.
 Now what?

 If you do happen to get sick, take a minute to consider all of your options.
+Also consider if what you’re experiencing is truly a bug or if it might be jet lag.
+Jet lag can have symptoms similar to the flu.
 A lot of people are used to heading to the ER or urgent care if it’s late or they’re in a different city.
 But less traditional options like online care can sometimes be a good place to start.